-Fraternal organizations have a long, proud tradition of serving and protecting their members — but aging legacy systems make meeting evolving agent and member expectations increasingly difficult.
+Fraternal organizations have a long, proud tradition of serving and protecting their members — but aging legacy systems make it increasingly difficult to meet evolving agent and member expectations.

 Fraternals have a unique need to create exceptional member experiences